Why Sak Yant Tattoos are not Free

 The Term ‘Donation’ – not the same meaning as in the West

-It is the custom to call this payment a donation which is reflective of a high value placed in not losing face in Thai Culture.
-Thai people will not want to seem rude or disrespectful of the monastery or those who have dedicated their life to it …. so they use the colloquialism of ‘donation’ – but know full well, it really means a payment or exchange.
-The term donation is used to soften the social interaction and attempt to not be so forthright and blunt about the reality of the situation.
-The same type of type of thing has occurred in the west in relation to race, sexual orientation and others.
+It is the custom to call this payment to Temples as a donation, which is reflective of a high value placed in not losing face in Thai Culture.
+Thai people will not want to seem rude or disrespectful of the monastery or Monks …. so they use the colloquialism of ‘donation’.
+Thai’s however fully understand, it really means a payment or exchange.
+The term donation is used to soften the interaction and attempt to not be so forthright and blunt about the reality of the Temple having a fee schedule.

 The Role of the Temples in Local Communities